-The following is a description of the material terms of, and is qualified in its entirety by, our amended and restated certificate of incorporation and amended and restated bylaws, each as in effect as of the date of this prospectus, copies of which are filed as exhibits to the registration statement of which this prospectus forms a part.
+In connection with this offering, we will amend and restate our certificate of incorporation and our bylaws.
+The following is a description of the material terms of, and is qualified in its entirety by, our amended and restated certificate of incorporation and amended and restated bylaws, each of which will be in effect upon the consummation of this offering, the forms of which are filed as exhibits to the registration statement of which this prospectus forms a part.
 Under "Description of Capital Stock," "we," "us," "our" and "our company" refer to TaskUs, Inc. and not to any of its subsidiaries.

 Our purpose is to engage in any lawful act or activity for which corporations may now or hereafter be organized under the DGCL.
-Our authorized capital stock consists of 2,500,000,000 shares of Class A common stock, par value \$0.01 per share, 250,000,000 shares of Class B common stock, par value \$0.01 per share, and 250,000,000 shares of preferred stock, par value \$0.01 per share.
-No shares of preferred stock are issued or outstanding.
+Upon the consummation of this offering, our authorized capital stock will consist of 2,500,000,000 shares of Class A common stock, par value \$0.01 per share, 250,000,000 shares of Class B common stock, par value \$0.01 per share, and 250,000,000 shares of preferred stock, par value \$0.01 per share.
+No shares of preferred stock will be issued or outstanding immediately after the public offering contemplated by this prospectus.
 Unless our board of directors determines otherwise, we will issue all shares of our capital stock in uncertificated form.